echawk/vciph/README.md

 Optionally, you can include the `-oOUTFILE` to save the result into a file because by default, it is printed to stdout.

-**NOTE:** Right now decryption is in a half working state.
+~~**NOTE:** Right now decryption is in a half working state.
 Some keys it will work while others don't.
-This is an issue I am working to solve.
+This is an issue I am working to solve.~~
+Decryption is now working.

 If you want to reverse the message as well, you can add the `-r` flag, and it will reverse the input string.